 Eventually, it is time to move on, to continue your walk further along Ocean Path.

 Between Thunder Hole and Otter Cliffs is a little-noted area, Monument Cove.
 This small cove is marked only by a low stone wall along Ocean Path.
 Named for a 20-foot-tall pillar of granite that stands free of the steep granite shore, the rock tower was created by the ocean eroding away weaker rock around it.
 The massive angular rock formations along the shore and in the cove are completely exposed at low tide.

 Just south of Monument Cove and across the park loop road is a small parking area with the trailhead for a hike up Gorham Mountain.

 Beyond Monument Cove, the trail bends away from the roadway and through the pine forest.
 The only noticeable elevation gain occurs as the path rises out of the forest towards Otter Cliffs

-At 110 foot high, Otter Cliffs, is one of the highest headlands on the Atlantic Seaboard.
+At 110 feet high, Otter Cliffs is one of the highest headlands on the Atlantic Seaboard.
 The sheer cliffs stand in contrast to the rounded and jagged boulders along the shore nearby.